-2. Painting wasn't exactly an easy task for Burton.
-As a result of a childhood accident, Burton's right hand and arm were useless, forcing him to become left-handed and paint exclusively with his left hand.
-Additionally, Burton's eyesight was so weak that he frequently had to take extended breaks from his work.
+Though he found success at an early age and his artistic talent was clearly innate, painting wasn't exactly an easy task for Burton.
+As a result of a childhood accident, Burton's right arm had been paralyzed, forcing him to become left-handed and paint exclusively with his left hand (which was not his naturally dominant hand).
+Additionally, Burton's suffered from poor eyesight—so much so that he frequently had to take extended breaks from his work.

 3. In 1874, Burton was appointed director of London's National Gallery.
 With the acceptance of the position, Burton stopped painting, leaving his "A Venetian Lady" unfinished.
 According to most sources, Burton never painted again, instead focusing on the Gallery until he retired in 1894.
 (He was succeeded by Sir Edward Poynter.)